 $ along the way.

-WordPress ends up doing the same thing, but we’ll use special WordPress functions to achieve it.
+<link> element to add scripts.
+WordPress ends up doing the same thing, but we’ll use special WP functions to achieve it.

 If you’re working on a theme, you can use the

 - $handle – a unique handle you can use to refer to the script.

 - $src – the location of the script file.